nadbordrozd/nadbordrozd.github.io/source/interviews/index.markdown

 where $\delta_i$ is the indicator function of $G$.

 After writing this down I had a chat with the interviewer about gradient descent and its problems and how other convex optimisation algorithms address those problems.
 After that I got a followup: _can this cost function be optimised without gradient descent, one vertex at a time?_ Yes it can, the process would still be iterative, but without any gradients. _Can this second solution be parallelized so that multiple vertices are processed at the same time?
 What kind of graph (describe with words) would allow high parallelism?_ I'll leave these last questions to the reader :).
 This interview was atypically heavy on ML details (same company that asked me to implement a classifier), you won't see this kind of thing very often.

+#### Impact of a promotion
+_We know how many units of a product sold at some supermarket in every week over several years (here my interviewer scribbles a time series plot).
+Some of the weeks in question the product has been on promotion, and you can see spikes in sales for those weeks.
+We have information about every promotion - when was it, type of promotion, how big a discount etc. How do you use this information to predict the impact of a future promotion on the same product?
+How many extra units of the product will be sold if it's on promotion again?_

+Let's try to solve a simplified version of the problem first.
+If we could always tell how many units would be sold in the absence of any promotion (both in the past and the future), then this would become a straightforward supervised regression problem.
+Just gather all the instances of promotions in the past - this will be the training set.
+Use all the parameters of the promotion as features and train a regressor to predict the uplift (units sold in the promotion minus units that would be sold anyway).
+Then apply this trained regressor to the future planned promotion.
+So far so good.
+The problem is - we don't really know the "how many units would have been sold anyway" part.
+Not for the past promotions and not for the future.
+So the second part of the problem is to estimate this very quantity.
+This problem is again a classic.
+Given a time series (of sales numbers) fill the gaps in it and extrapolate into the future.
+The most basic and time tested way to do it is to model the time series $Y$ as a product of three factors:

+$$
+Y = T \cdot S \cdot I
+$$

+where $T$ denotes trend, $S$ seasonal factor (a function with a period of 1 year) and $I$ - irregular factor (random noise).
+We can find $T$ by simply fitting a straight line to the data.
+Then we can use it to find $S$.

+$$
+\frac{Y}{T} = S \cdot I
+$$

+Since the irregular factor $I$ by definition oscillates around $1$, any consistent deviation of $S * I$ from $1$ is due to $S$.
+We can estimate $S$ by averaging the values of $S *I$ for that particular time of year across all the available years.
+Having calculated $T$ and $S$ we can extrapolate the time series to any time in the past of future.

+In my interview I talked about this approach because I happened to have used it previously but I think just recognising the problem as time series modeling might have been good enough.
+Bonus points for name dropping [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average).